MaximumADHD/Roblox-Studio-Mod-Manager/README.md

 * Support for launching from the website, and from saved _RBXL_ files.
 * File updates from Roblox's deployment servers are only applied where needed.

+# ANTI-VIRUS DISCLAIMER

+If you have an anti-virus program installed, it may flag this program as malicious due to this application being misdiagnosed as a trojan horse.
+It was flagged as such due to the fact that it installs Roblox Studio's files from Amazon S3 and executes them from the mod manager itself.
+I've attempted to get this cleared several times, but haven't had any luck so far.
+I may need to get the application signed by a proper certificate authority, which will cost me some money to do.

 # Downloads

 The latest version can be found on the ***Releases*** page of this repository:<br/>